Singapore On a Rainy Day: 13 Things To Do

-The National Museum of Singapore is one of the most popular museums in the city and a great place to visit on a rainy day.
+The National Museum of Singapore is one of the most popular and best museums in the city and a great place to visit on a rainy day.
 The museum tells the story of Singapore through a variety of exhibitions, films, and interactive displays.

 One of the most popular exhibits is the 1421: Voyage Through Time exhibition, which explores the history of maritime trade in Asia.
 Another popular exhibit is From Singapore To Singaporean, which looks at the different waves of immigration that have shaped the country.

 If you're looking for something a little more hands-on, make sure to check out the museum's family programs, which are designed for children aged 3-12.
 These programs include activities like arts and crafts, storytelling, and dress-up, all of which are perfect for a rainy day.